Robust variable selection in the framework of classification with label noise and outliers: applications to spectroscopic data in agri-food: Results and discussion

 \section{Results and discussion}

-Most classification problems in chemometrics cannot be solved by directly applying model-based classifiers, since $N \ll P$: the agri-food applications considered in this paper make no exception.
-To overcome this issue, we make use of the stepwise REDDA method previously introduced to provide a natural solution for dealing with contaminated high-dimensional data, and, as we will see, to identify adulterated spectra in the different scenarios.
+Most classification tasks in chemometrics fall within the ``large $P$, small $N$'' family of problems: the agri-food applications considered in this paper make no exception.
+The direct application of model-based classifiers in such high-dimensional spaces is not possible, and typical solutions to overcome this issue include dimension reduction techniques (e.g., PCA \cite{pearson1901liii}), projection to latent structures (PLS-DA \cite{Barker2003}), single class modeling (SIMCA \cite{Wold1976}) and kernel methods (SVM \cite{Hofmann2008}).
+In the following, we make instead use of the stepwise REDDA procedure to provide a natural solution for dealing with corrupted high-dimensional data, and, as we will see, to identify adulterated spectra in the different scenarios.